Stephen Scherr: Affiliations

 Scherr is on the board of the New York Stem Cell Foundation and the Jewish Museum in New York.
 He is also a member of The Council on Foreign Relations.

+He is a supporter of children's cancer care and research.
+He and his wife Susan host the annual New York City fundraising event for Children's Cancer Cause and have donated to Memorial Sloan Kettering Cancer Center.